mbarrerag/COOL-ClassroomObjectOrientedLanguage/README.md

 # Cool-ClassroomObjectOrientedLanguage
-Cool file

-This repository hosts a basic compiler for the Cool programming language.
+This repository hosts a basic of compilers in the Cool programming language.
 Cool, short for "Classroom Object-Oriented Language," is a simple and statically-typed language designed for educational purposes.
 It introduces fundamental of compilers concepts and serves as a valuable tool for learning about compilers.

 About Cool Language